NorthboundTrain/jqg/docs/jqg-filters.md

 plus a few secondary filters/functions:

 * [`empty_leafs`](#empty_leafs) - handle the selection of empty leaf nodes during the flattening process; is only used in conjunction with `flatten_json` and the `-e|--include_empty` JQG command line argument
-* [`require_results`](#require_results) - optionally count the results, halting execution and throwing an error if there are none
+* [`require_results`](#require_results) - optionally count the results, halting execution and throwing an error if there are none; is only used in conjunction with the `-N|--results_required` JQG command line argument
-* [`post_process_output`](#post_process_output) - optionally extract just the keys or values from the results object, possibly producing raw output
+* [`post_process_output`](#post_process_output) - optionally extract just the keys or values from the results object, possibly producing raw output; is only used in conjunction with the `-K|--keys` and `-V|--values` JQG command line argument

 Each of the primary and secondary filters are explained in detail in the sections below.

 JQG has three major modes (search, unflatten, extract) plus two composite modes (each combining the search mode with one of the other two).
 Each mode will string a subset of the above filters together in a different order; other command line options can further affect the filters used and the order they're used in, with the remaining options affecting the execution of the filters themselves.
-This results in zero or more input transformation filters, a main filter, zero or more output transformation filters, and finally an optional filter to post-process the output.
+This results in zero or more input transformation filters, a main filter, zero or more output transformation filters, and finally the optional filter to post-process the output.

 By default, the different modes produce the following filter lists: